The Phone Booth in The Desert

 There actually wasn't anything at all but a historical plaque hanging on a fence surrounding cement foundations.

-Oddly enough, there is a very unique phone booth about 45 minutes away on the corner of East Douglas and Parker Streets in Prairie Grove Arkansas.
-It is the first (and only) phone booth placed on the National Historic Register.
+Oddly enough, a unique phone booth is located about 45 minutes away on the corner of East Douglas and Parker Streets in Prairie Grove, Arkansas.
+It is the first (and only) phone booth to be placed on the National Historic Register.

 xoxo a.d.